dynatrace-oss/barista/components/context-dialog/README.md

 | `close()` | Closes the context dialog.  | `void`       |
 | `focus()` | Focuses the context dialog. | `void`       |

+## Configuration options

+If your use case requires a different configuration of the overlay, it can be configured using the `DT_CONTEXT_DIALOG_CONFIG` injection token.
+Only the settings you provide will be overwritten, the others will fall back to the default configuration.

 ## Accessibility

 Context dialogs should be given a meaningful label via `aria-label` for the open